-The following summaries and the table that follows set forth estimated potential amounts payable to our NEOs upon termination of employment or a change in control as of December 31, 2015, under the employment agreements that were in effect as of that date, and the Company's other compensation plans, programs, policies, agreements and arrangements.
+The following summaries and the table that follows set forth estimated potential amounts payable to our NEOs upon termination of employment or a change in control as of December 31, 2016, under the employment agreements that were in effect as of that date, and the Company's other compensation plans, programs, policies, agreements and arrangements.
 The Compensation Committee may in its discretion revise, amend or add to the benefits if it deems it advisable.

-As discussed above, each of our NEOs has an employment agreement with the Company.
+As discussed above, each of our NEOs had an employment agreement with the Company in 2016.
 Mr. Dirks' employment agreement was scheduled to expire on December 31, 2016, but was renewed for an additional two year term, and is now scheduled to expire on December 31, 2018.
-Mr. Eleftheriou's employment agreement is scheduled to expire on December 31, 2017.
-The following summaries describe the terms of the employment agreements with our NEOs and similarly, the numbers in the table below reflect the terms of these agreements.
+Mr. Eleftheriou's employment agreement expired on December 31, 2016, and the other NEOs' employment agreements are scheduled to expire on December 31, 2017.
+The following summaries describe the terms of the employment agreements with our NEOs, assuming the employment agreements remained in effect through December 31, 2016.
+Because Mr. Eletheriou's employment agreement expired on December 31, 2016, he was no longer entitled to any benefits under his agreement at December 31, 2016.
+Therefore, the numbers in the table below reflect the terms of these agreements and the effects of Mr. Eleftheriou's termination of employment.